GetStream/stream-go2/README.md

 if err != nil {
     // ...
 }
-fmt.Println(result.Results[0].Actor) // Will ouput the user reference fmt.Println(result.Results[0].Object) // Will ouput the collection reference
+fmt.Println(result.Results[0].Actor) // Will output the user reference fmt.Println(result.Results[0].Object) // Will output the collection reference

 enrichedResult, err := feed.GetEnrichedActivities()
 if err != nil {